Things To Know Before You Get A Dog In An Apartment, Townhouse, etc.

 I’m a small for being a Labrador Retriever, because I only weigh about 50 pounds (depending on how much time I’ve spent at grandma’s house recently) but that is still about 10 pounds more than we thought I would weigh.

 Luckily our weight limit is 50 pounds so it’s ok for me to live here.
-I would be really, really crabby if I had to leave because I grew too much after I decided I liked it.
+I would be really, really crabby if I had to leave after I decided I liked it here just because I grew too much.

 The other dog that lives with us now (Scout, because I get in trouble when I don’t use her name) came from the Animal Rescue League.
 She was part of an “unwanted liter”.
 They knew she was half-Lab, but didn’t know what the other half was except to know that because of her size it was obviously much smaller than a Lab.